Easy gluten-free gingerbread cookie recipe. These sweet and spicy cookies are perfect for Christmas.

 -

-Chill Dough.
 Lightly dust your countertop with gluten-free flour.
 Turn dough out onto counter and pat into a round.
 Wrap tightly with plastic wrap.
-Chill for several hours or overnight.
+Chill for two hours or overnight.

 -